Approach to Writing an Islamic Wills – The Right Way

 Templates for Islamic will and estate planning

 There are websites where you can obtain your will by answering a few questions.
 The main difficulty with these websites is the inability to determine who the heirs will be.
 The identity of the heirs and their prospective shares cannot be determined.
-Therefore, they propose the option to attach a detailed appendix to the will setting out potential inheritance scenarios.
+Therefore, they propose the option to attach a detailed appendix to the will to set out potential inheritance scenarios.
 They further propose the testator may put the assets into a discretionary trust to be distributed in accordance with a letter of wishes.
 That letter would state the desire of the testator that the estate is to be distributed to the heirs in the correct proportions, directing the executor to obtain advice from an expert.
 However, there are still several problems with this approach:

 - A will is not a static document; it must be updated on an annual basis or when an important event occurs that requires changes in the will.

-- Even if you attach a detailed appendix (such as that of ISNA’s Table of Mawarith), it will be extremely difficult to use it properly without introducing errors due to lack of knowledge of a person on the inheritance law in Islam.
+- Even if you attach a detailed appendix (such as that of ISNA’s Table of Mawarith), it will be extremely difficult to use it properly without introducing errors due to a lack of knowledge of a person on the inheritance law in Islam.

-- Setting up a discretionary trust is not a workable solution for most Muslims with small estates, as additional expense is not warranted.
+- Setting up a discretionary trust is not a workable solution for most Muslims with small estates, as the additional expense is not warranted.